dortania/OpenCore-Multiboot/exist/data.md

   ![image-20200917014513781](../images/ex-data/resize_menu_gp.png)

-  - Note that if you went over the desired size then subtracted the extra amount, it **will be moved to the free space following** the partition, in this case just press `+` on the New size area until the space following zeros out, going for even more will decrease the free space preceding (logic, right? just dont mess up too much, thanks)
+  - Note that if you went over the desired size then subtracted the extra amount, it **will be moved to the free space following** the partition, in this case just press `+` on the New size area until the space following zeros out, going for even more will decrease the free space preceding (logic, right? just don't mess up too much, thanks)

 - You'll get this error, press OK, this matters if you have multiple partitions but usually most modern OSes (on UEFI) are quite resilient to this issue (by using UUIDs instead of partition numbering)